 How long do eggs last in the fridge ?

-In the United States, Australia, Japan, Sweden or the Netherland, eggs should not be left at room temperature for more than two hours.
-They need to be refrigerated as soon as possible.
+In the United States, Australia, Japan, Sweden, or the Netherlands, eggs should not be left at room temperature for more than two hours.
+Thus, we need to store them in the refrigerator as soon as possible.

 How long do eggs last at room temperature?